When your ex won’t move out

 One important factor which supported the making of an order in this case was that the Wife had alternative accommodation available to her and the Husband has agreed to continue to financially support her.

-Can I make my ex leave the family home after we have separated?
+Can I make my ex leave the family home after separation?

-If you have recently separated and you have questions relating to separation and sole occupancy, please do not hesitate to contact us on 3465 9332 to book a reduced rate consultation with one of our family law experts.
+If you have recently separated and you have questions relating to separation and who stays in the home after separation, please do not hesitate to contact us on 3465 9332 to book a reduced rate consultation with one of our experienced family lawyers to discuss your individual circumstances.